 There is some limited availability of tenders via one of the local tourist operators, but it is weather dependant, and dependant on the operator's other commitments.
 Contact your agent for availability.

-Navigation safety in the Bay of Islands is regulated under the Northland Regional Council Navigation Safety Bylaw 2017, available from the Northland Regional Council Website: www.nrc.govt.nz/navigationbylaw
+Navigation safety in the Bay of Islands is regulated under the Northland Regional Council Navigation Safety Bylaw 2017, available from the Northland Regional Council Website.

 Speed of tenders is to be five knots or less when: